brianrahadi/quartz/content/posts/getting-first-coop.md

 First, if you are a student, Getting a tutoring job can be beneficial, as it will show that you can communicate your thoughts clearly to teach people.
 In fact, many universities always need peer tutors or teaching assistants.
 I applied for a teaching assistant job back when I was at Langara, and I am forever grateful for that decision.
 I was really pessimistic, as I have tried applying for many opportunities in the past but never got in.
 Taking that first step in applying is crucial.

+The key point here is to try to have some experience (not mandatory of course).
+I would argue that even if the job is not tech-related, it can still be useful as soft skills are arguably more important when you are starting.
+Just make sure to keep school courses as the priority.

 ### Technical projects
 Projects are a huge part of what makes applying to CS jobs different from other professions.
 The fact that we need to build something in our free time to get those jobs can be daunting.
 For me, though, I think this is a good benefit to have.
 As we are more likely to be assessed by our projects, which we can continuously develop over time, and not our grades, which can only be evaluated mostly on the 2-hour exams.